rodvar/bisq-mobile/README.md

  - **shared:domain**: Domain module has models (KOJOs) and components that provide them.
  - **shared:presentation**: Contains UI shared code using Kotlin MultiPlatform Compose Implementation forr all the apps, its Presenter's behaviour contracts (interfaces) and default presenter implementations that connects UI with domain.
  - **iosClient**: Xcode project that generates the thin iOS client from sharedUI
- - **androidClient**: Kotlin Compose Android thin app.
+ - **androidClient**: (now found in `apps:clientApp`) Kotlin Compose Android thin app.
 This app as well should have most if not all of the code shared with the iosClient.
- - **androidNode**: Bisq2 Implementation in Android, will contain the dependencies to Java 17 Bisq2 core jars.
+ - **androidNode**: (now found in `apps:nodeApp`) Bisq2 Implementation in Android, will contain the dependencies to Java 17 Bisq2 core jars.

 ## App Architecture Design Choice